-The strength of Ethnoscience is its personnel.
-At present, Ethnoscience has a staff of twelve full-time employees capable of fulfilling the majority of cultural resource tasks required.
-On staff are five MA-level archaeologists, two BA-level archaeologists, and one MA-level historian.
-Each of the supervisors meets or exceeds the professional qualifications required by the Secretary of the Interior’s Standards and Guidelines for Archaeology and Historic Preservation and the Qualification Standards of 32 CFR Part 7.8.
-Additionally, we have a GIS specialist and three support staff members including a project manager, an editor, and an administrative assistant/bookkeeper.
+Ethnoscience's strength is its personnel.
+Our staff has over 116 years of combined experience and are capable of dealing with a vast range of cultural resource management issues, including all aspects of Section 106 compliance.
+Our supervisory staff includes three MA-level archaeologists, one MA-level historian, and one BA-level archaeologist.
+Each supervisor meets or exceeds the professional qualifications required by the Secretary of the Interior’s Standards and Guidelines for Archaeology and Historic Preservation and the Qualification Standards of 32 CFR Part 7.8.
+Our support staff includes a GIS specialist and an editor.

 Principal Investigator/Owner (MA Anthropology)

-Lynelle A. Peterson is the president/owner and senior archaeologist of Ethnoscience.
-She has over 25 years experience as a supervisor for cultural resource investigations.
-Her expertise is Northern Plains prehistory, historic archaeology (1820-1880), and stone ring archaeology.
-Ms. Peterson has worked throughout the Plains and has experience in both historic and prehistoric archaeology.
-She worked six years with the National Park Service, spending three years examining Fort Union in northwest North Dakota.
-From 1989-1991, she worked for the University of North Dakota where she conducted numerous projects in the state.
-In 1991, Ms. Peterson joined Ethnoscience, Inc. and bought the company in 2003.
-Ms. Peterson has supervised hundreds of survey, testing and mitigation projects.
-Her expertise includes archaeology of the Northwest Plains, stone feature sites, and historic archaeology of late nineteenth century Euro-American and Indian sites.
-Ms. Peterson has probably investigated more stone ring sites than any single individual in North Dakota or Montana.
+Lynelle Peterson is the owner of and principal investigator for Ethnoscience.
+She has over 35 years of experience supervising cultural resource investigations.
+She has worked throughout the Plains and has experience in both historic and prehistoric archaeology.
+Her areas of expertise are Northern Plains prehistory, historic archaeology (1820-1880), and stone ring archaeology.
+Ms. Peterson has supervised hundreds of survey, testing and mitigation projects and has probably investigated more stone ring sites than any other individual in North Dakota or Montana.
 In addition to cultural resource inventories, testing and mitigation, Ms. Peterson has participated in the development of Cultural Resource Overviews, Environmental Impact Statements, Cultural Impact Assessments, FERC relicensing, Management Plans, as well as MOAs, MOUs, and PMOAs.
-Ms. Peterson maintains a good working relationship with the tribes of North Dakota and Montana and is an adopted member of the Flint Knife clan of the Hidatsa.
+She maintains a good working relationship with the tribes of North Dakota and Montana and is an adopted member of the Flint Knife clan of the Hidatsa.

 Senior Historian (MA History, MLIS Library and Information Science)

-Blain Fandrich is Senior Historian and Project Director for Ethnoscience, Inc. Mr. Fandrich has over 30 years experience in cultural resource management work.
+Blain Fandrich is senior historian and project director for Ethnoscience.
+He has over 33 years of experience in cultural resource management work.
 Field experience includes work in the Northwestern Plains cultural area of eastern Montana, North Dakota, South Dakota, and Wyoming; the Northern Plateau cultural area of northwest Montana, northern Idaho and eastern Washington; and the Great Basin cultural area of southwest Montana, southern Idaho, and Utah.
 He is skilled in all aspects of Section 106 and Section 4(f) compliance.
 Mr. Fandrich has extensive experience in completing cultural resource documentation, evaluation, mitigation, and Native American consultation projects.
 He has authored or contributed to numerous cultural resource reports, including environmental impact statements, cultural impact assessments, cultural resource inventories, site evaluations, site testing, site mitigations, district analyses, histories, ethnographies, Traditional Cultural Property studies, HABS/HAER documentation, and NRHP nominations.
-Mr. Fandrich has participated in Native American consultation projects in Montana, Idaho, Washington, Wyoming, North Dakota, and South Dakota.
-He has worked with elders and cultural representatives of the Arapaho, Arikara, Assiniboine, Blackfeet, Chippewa, Chippewa-Cree, Crow, Gros Ventre, Hidatsa, Kalispel, Kootenai, Mandan, Northern Cheyenne, Salish, Shoshone, and Sioux Tribes.
+Mr. Fandrich has also participated in Native American consultation projects in Montana, Idaho, Washington, Wyoming, North Dakota, and South Dakota.
+He has worked with elders and cultural representatives of the Arapaho, Arikara, Assiniboine, Blackfoot, Chippewa, Cree, Crow, Gros Ventre, Hidatsa, Kalispel, Kootenai, Mandan, Northern Cheyenne, Salish, Shoshone, and Sioux Tribes.

 Archaeologist (BS Anthropology)

-Mr. Wagers has been doing prehistoric and historic archaeology since 1992 and has worked on projects in Montana, Idaho, Washington, North Dakota, Minnesota, Illinois, Utah, California, and Ireland.
-He is skilled in archaeological fieldwork methods and laboratory analysis for both prehistoric and historic projects.
-He has coordinated numerous field crews on survey, testing and mitigation projects.
-He has extensive experience in historical and ethno-historical overviews, literature reviews, historical archival research, database management, historic and prehistoric site documenting and recording, and mitigating projects.
-He has authored, co-authored, or contributed to numerous technical reports and has published peer reviewed articles in the publications of the Society for Historical Archaeology (Historical Archaeology) and the Society for American Archaeology (Archaeological Record).
-He has presented papers at the conferences of the McLean County (IL.)
-Black History Project, the Ethnic Identities History Conference, the Afro-American Historical and Genealogical Society, the Society for Historical Archaeology, and the Montana Archaeological Society.
+Scott Wagers is a crew chief for Ethnoscience who has over 24 years of experience doing prehistoric and historic archaeology.
+His areas of expertise include cultural resource inventory, site identification and recording, archival research, deed record searches, site testing, NRHP eligibility evaluation, and site mitigating.
+Mr. Wagers is a proficient fieldcrew manager who has diverse experience on projects in Montana, North Dakota, Wyoming, South Dakota, Nebraska, Idaho, Washington, Minnesota, Illinois, Utah, California, and Ireland.
+He has authored or contributed to numerous technical reports and has published peer reviewed articles in the Historical Archaeology Journal (Society for Historical Archaeology) and the Archaeological Record (Society for American Archaeology).
+He has also presented papers at the conferences of the McLean County Black History Project, the Ethnic Identities History Conference, the Afro-American Historical and Genealogical Society, the Society for Historical Archaeology, and the Montana Archaeological Society.

 GIS Specialist (GIS Certificate/BS Anthropology)

-Mr. Kenton is a geographic information systems (GIS) Specialist and Archaeologist at Ethnoscience, Inc. He has six years of archaeology experience in over nine states.
-He has experience in all phases of archaeological fieldwork as a Field Technician.
-He has been in charge of GIS and drafting for Ethnoscience since 2012.
-His position responsibilities include the creation of maps for reports, preparation of global positioning system (GPS) units for field use, writing of ethnographic reports, Tower Construction Notification System (TCNS) consultation, and site file searches.
+Gabe Kenton is a geographic information systems (GIS) specialist and archaeologist.
+In addition to his GIS experience, he has six years of archaeology field experience that give him an intuitive understanding of cultural resource GIS needs.
+His responsibilities include the creation of maps, preparation of global positioning system (GPS) units for field use, writing of ethnographic reports, and State Historic Preservation Office (SHPO) records searches.